gruppe-i-co-design/paper/paper.md

 # Introduction

 Choosing the right implementation for an algorithm is an important task.
 It can help you save both time and resources.
 It is therefore important to consider the ups and downs for both hardware and software.
 Is the extra development effort worth it when planning to create a hardware implementation of an algorithm?
 Is the concurrent nature of hardware something that is worth exploiting, or would the sequential nature of software be good enough?

 Our goal for this paper is to explore and implement three different sorting algorithms in software and hardware.
-Furthermore, we will compare the different implementations with regards to efficiency, performance, flexibility and complexity; in particular hardware contrary to software tradeoffs.
+Furthermore, we will compare the different implementations with regards to efficiency, performance, flexibility and complexity; in particular hardware contrary to software trade-offs.

 # Methods